sarahpai/photobooth-frontend/README.md

 * Stretch goals
 	 <input type="checkbox"/>Editable text for the template
 	 <input type="checkbox"/>When logged in, user should be able to see their photo collection
+	 <input type="checkbox"/>Use Twillo API to send photo to text

 ---